Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Introduction

 \section{Introduction}

 Most of our knowledge about statistical mechanics of lattice systems comes from short-range interactions and one of the main problems in the area is to decide if a model presents or not a phase transition.
-The standard strategy to prove the phase transition is to define a notion of contour for the model and try to use the \textit{Peierls' argument} \cite{Pei}.
+The standard strategy to prove the phase transition is to define a notion of contour for the model to apply the \textit{Peierls' argument} \cite{Pei}.
 However, many important examples have long-range interactions.
 In this paper, we consider the ferromagnetic long-range Ising model with an external field in dimension $d\geq 2$.
-The Hamiltonian of the model is given formally by \be H = -\sum_{x,y \in \Z^d}J_{xy}\sigma_x\sigma_y - \sum_{x \in \Z^d}h_x \sigma_x , \ee where $J_{xy} = J(|x-y|)= J|x-y|^{-\alpha}$, $J>0$, $\alpha > d$ and $h_x \in \mathbb{R}$.
-Originally the case considered was the null field when $h_x=0$ for every $x \in \Z^d$.
+The Hamiltonian of the model is given formally by \be H = -\sum_{x,y \in \Z^d}J_{xy}\sigma_x\sigma_y - \sum_{x \in \Z^d}h_x \sigma_x , \ee where $J_{xy} = \widetilde{J}(|x-y|)= J|x-y|^{-\alpha}$, $J>0$, $\alpha > d$ and $h_x \in \mathbb{R}$.
+The case considered originally was the zero magnetic field, that is, $h_x=0$ for every $x \in \Z^d$.

 Part of the results for ferromagnetic long-range Ising models in dimension one ($d=1$) can be summarized as follows: Kac and Thompson conjectured in \cite{KT} that the model exhibits a phase transition at low temperatures when $\alpha \in (1,2]$.
-The conjecture was proved in 1969 by Dyson in \cite{Dyson} when $\alpha \in (1,2)$.
+The conjecture was proved in 1969 by Dyson in \cite{Dyson} for $\alpha \in (1,2)$.
 Dyson's approach applies correlation inequalities between a model that is known nowadays as \emph{hierarchical model}.
-After this result, Thompson believed that there was no phase transition for $\alpha=2$, still, in 1982, Fr\"{o}hlich and Spencer \cite{Fro1} introduced a notion of one-dimensional contour and proved the phase transition based on a Peierls type argument.
+In a private communication with Dyson, Thompson told that there was no phase transition for $\alpha=2$ (See the references in \cite{Dyson}).
+Still, in 1982, Fr\"{o}hlich and Spencer \cite{Fro1} introduced a notion of one-dimensional contour and proved the phase transition based on a Peierls type argument.

 The contours presented in \cite{Fro1} were inspired by techniques introduced by the same authors in \cite{Fro3} to study two-dimensional systems with continuous symmetries, where breakthroughs were made in the study of the Berezin-Kosterlitz-Thouless transition.
-The idea consisted in organizing the spin flips in (not necessarily connected) contours that satisfied a condition related to their distance between each other (in \cite{Fro2}, it is called \emph{Condition D}).
+The idea consists in organizing the spin flips in (not necessarily connected) contours that satisfy a condition related to their distance between each other (in \cite{Fro2}, it is called \emph{Condition D}).